krishnendude2005/vibe-cart-demo/README.md

 ## 🤝 Contributing

-This is a demo project created with Lovable.
-Feel free to fork and customize for your needs!
+Feel free to fork and customize this project for your needs!

 ## 📄 License